-- Schools are encouraged to ensure projects are in line with their designated facility area and, if applicable, with any existing Asset Management Plan (AMP).
-Schools proposing departures from an existing AMP are required to provide reasoning behind the proposed project.
+- Schools are encouraged to ensure projects are in line with their designated facility area schedule and, if applicable, with any existing asset management plan (AMP).
+Schools proposing departures from their designated facility area schedule or an existing AMP are required to provide reasoning behind the proposed project.

 - Projects should not reduce the enrolment capacity of the school unless the school has excess space and the reduction in enrolment capacity is endorsed by VSBA.
 For more information refer to the .